valettamartin/malla_curricular/README.md

 - Prerequisite selector showing name + ID
 - Clean editing screen
 - Auto-refresh when returning to the home menu
+- Toggle between Light and Dark mode
+- Access the in-app information screen with usage instructions and color guide

+### ✔️ Side menu (drawer)
+- Dark mode toggle – instantly switches between light and dark themes
+- App information – opens a complete usage guide with instructions about adding, editing and deleting subjects, plus the color/status meaning

 ### ✔️ Global approved-subject counter
 - Automatically updates when a subject is marked as Approved